erduotong/nuitka-doc-zh/docs/--help.md

                         Keep deployment mode, but disable selectively parts of it.
 Errors from deployment mode will output these identifiers.
 Default empty.

+  Environment control:
+    --force-runtime-environment-variable=VARIABLE_SPEC
+                        Force an environment variables to a given value.
+                        Default empty.

   Debug features:
     --debug             Executing all self checks possible to find errors in